mapache-salvaje/material-ui/docs/data/material/components/popper/popper.md

 - 🕷 Popper relies on the 3rd party library ([Popper.js](https://popper.js.org/docs/v2/)) for perfect positioning.
 - 💄 It's an alternative API to react-popper.
 It aims for simplicity.
-- Its child element is a [MUI Base Portal](https://v6.mui.com/base-ui/react-portal/) on the body of the document to avoid rendering problems.
-  You can disable this behavior with `disablePortal`.
 - The scroll isn't blocked like with the [Popover](/material-ui/react-popover/) component.
   The placement of the popper updates with the available area in the viewport.
 - Clicking away does not hide the Popper component.